-One of the factors that adds up to a pregnant woman’s anxiety are the weird and unusual advices coming from people especially the elders.
+One of the factors that adds up to a pregnant woman’s anxiety is the weird and unusual advices coming from people especially the elders.

 Here are some of the popular Filipino pamahiin or superstitious beliefs during pregnancy:

-- Pregnant women who eat a twin banana during the first month of pregnancy will give birth to twin babies.
+- Pregnant women who eat twin bananas during the first month of pregnancy will give birth to twin babies.

-- The skin color or characteristics of your baby are based on the food you were craving when you were still pregnant.
+- The skin color or characteristics of your baby is based on the food you were craving during pregnancy.

 - You should avoid looking at unattractive people or watch scary movies because the baby will look like them.